DavidLordan/Goldblood_Mockup/README.md

 # Goldblood_Mockup
 This is a mock-up page showcasing the design of the Gold Blood & Associates' (my band) new website.

 <p>Not much functionallity yet, it's still brand new.
-The main purpose of this however was trying to
+The main purpose of this however was to
 solve the problem of bands updating their site's info.
 All anyone in the band has to do is jump over to the blog-admin site and make a post.
 No knowledge of coding required.</p>